 Invest in content and share the spotlight

 Spending some extra cash to hire someone to produce some content is always a great idea.
 The rather affordable way is to hire a freelance writer.
 There are lots of high-quality platforms that will help you find the right person to get the job done.
 You can opt for websites like Craigslist, ProBlogger, Upwork, and Contently.
 However, there is also the option of hiring an agency to handle your content.
-If you come across a writer that is popular in an adjacent niche, this might actually drive some additional traffic to your website.
+This article will help you find your niche as a content creator, and might actually drive some additional traffic to your website.

 Another excellent but slightly costly option is to work with an influencer.
 It would be best if the influencer’s following has similar interests with your audience.
 Shortlist a few YouTubers or other popular influencers that you find suitable and ask them whether you can become their “sponsor” for the next few videos they release.
 In return they would be expected to record a short ad they’ll add in their next few videos.